tisztamo/Catwalk.jl/docs/src/index.md

 ## Alternatives

-- [FunctionWrappers.jl](https://github.com/yuyichao/FunctionWrappers.jl) will get you type stability for a fixed (?) cost.
 - [ManualDispatch.jl](https://github.com/jlapeyre/ManualDispatch.jl) can serve you better in less dynamic cases, when it is feasible to list the dynamically dispatched types in the source code.
 - In even simpler cases using unions instead of a type hierarchy may allow the Julia compiler to "split the union".
 See for example [List performance improvent by Union-typed tail](https://github.com/JuliaCollections/DataStructures.jl/pull/682/commits/4742228d42ae441f9837e5825feedeb1c013bd99) in DataStructures.jl.
+- [FunctionWrappers.jl](https://github.com/yuyichao/FunctionWrappers.jl) will give you type stability for a fixed (?) cost.
+Its use case is different, but if you are wrestling with type instabilities, take a look at it first.
+- [FunctionWranglers.jl](https://github.com/tisztamo/FunctionWranglers.jl) allows fast, inlined execution of functions provided in an array - for that use case it is a better choice than Catwalk.jl.